 After a short time, you will come to an intersection (Waypoint 002), a right turn taking you to Devil’s Kitchen (FR9904B), straight ahead to the Seven Sacred Pools.

 Take the road to Devil’s Kitchen (Waypoint 003).
-It's the most scenic, but also the most difficult.
-After a short dip into a wash, you'll climb up the stairs.
-The climb isn't long.
-This can be easily hike-a-biked up.
-Maybe you can still bike it on the way down.
-Devil’s Kitchen (a big sink hole), is worth the ride.
+Devil’s Kitchen (a big sink hole), is worth the walk.
 The 4WD trail stops at Devil's kitchen and you have to go back to the main trail.
 There is access to a hiking (and possibly biking) trail at the end of this portion of the road.

 After Devil’s Kitchen, make your way back to the main trail and take a right at Waypoint 002.
 At Waypoint 004, take the very short sharp right hand turn down to the Seven Sacred Pools.
 This area is just plain awesome.
 There are seven pools (yes, I counted them) all in line in a small, narrow valley.
 The water wasn’t running when we were there, but I would love to come back some time and see it flowing from pool to pool.
 I bet it would be awesome.
 Take some time to walk around the pools and explore.
 It’s a great place to take a break and relax.

 When you're done with the pools, you can continue up the road all the way to the end (Waypoint 005).
 The remaining portion of the trail is probably my least favorite.
 It heads up to the Red Rock Secret Mountain Wilderness Area and a small turn-around point.
-Mountain bikes are not allowed in the Wilderness Area.
+You can continue along this trail.
+The Forest Service describes it as follows: